jhajek/forge/_posts/2016-10-04-project-antenna-one-to-many-uav-com.md

 layout: post
 status: publish
 published: true
-title: Project Antenna Research of using 1 to many communication for autonomous uavs
+title: Project Antenna Research of using one to many communication for autonomous uavs
 author:
   display_name: hajek
   login: hajek